ml-tooling/universal-build/README.md

 ### Update Universal Build

-To update the universal-build version of your project, simply look up the most recent version of build-enviornment on [DockerHub](https://hub.docker.com/repository/docker/mltooling/build-environment) and set this version in the `.github/actions/build-environment/Dockerfile` file of your repository:
+To update the universal-build version of your project, simply look up the most recent version of build-environment on [DockerHub](https://hub.docker.com/repository/docker/mltooling/build-environment) and set this version in the `.github/actions/build-environment/Dockerfile` file of your repository:

 ```Dockerfile
 FROM mltooling/build-environment:<UPDATED_VERSION>